jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

           />
 ```

-Enter you username and password that you used to register earlier, and click "Sign In".
+Enter your username and password that you used to register earlier, and click "Sign In".
 Again, you should be redirected to the home page and a `jwt` cookie should have been set in your browser.

 ## Summary

 We have covered a lot of ground in this post.
-We discussed how to set up Passport.js and JWT, how to issue tokens, verify tokens, and set them in the users browser as HTTP only cookies.
+We discussed how to set up Passport.js and JWT, how to issue tokens, verify tokens, and set them in the user's browser as HTTP only cookies.
 We also took the time to wire up our login and registration forms, extract our secrets into a `.env` file (for security) and we even set up and connected to MongoDB so that we could save details about our registered users.